Lorentz violation in $\gamma$-pair production ($e^{+}e^{-} \rightarrow \gamma\gamma$): Introduction

 \section{Introduction}

 Symmetry is a concept widely investigated in multiple collections of human knowledge \cite{Hon}.
-In Physics, the concept of symmetry naturally leads us to the concept of invariance by some kind of transformation \cite{Noether, Wigner}.
+In Physics, the concept of symmetry naturally leads us to the concept of invariance by some kind of transformation \cite{Noether,Wigner}.
 A notable example is the Lorentz symmetry, which holds great prominence among them all, playing a key role in Einstein's relativity \cite{Einstein}.
 Lorentz symmetry is a fundamental principle of special relativity, which states that the laws of physics are the same in any inertial reference frame.
-However, at energies approaching the Planck scale $M_{Pl} \sim 10^{15}$ TeV, where quantum gravity becomes important, Lorentz symmetry may be violated \cite{Brown}.
+However, at energies approaching the Planck scale $M_{Planck} \sim 10^{19}$ GeV, where Quantum Gravity becomes important, Lorentz symmetry may be violated \cite{Brown}.
 This is an intriguing feature that has motivated the search for possible Lorentz symmetry violations, which is an active area of research in high-energy physics \cite{Ted}, cosmology \cite{Chico}, astrophysics \cite{Desai} and many other areas.
 Gaining a comprehensive understanding of the fundamental aspects of the universe under extreme energy conditions, while considering the implications of quantum gravity \cite{Moffat}, stands as a pivotal pursuit within the scope of this scientific investigation.
 Furthermore, the Planck scale is considered the smallest possible scale at which current physics can describe nature \cite{Igor}, making the study of Lorentz symmetry violation one of the most challenging and exciting areas of physics.
-In recent decades, the search for new physical theories has grown considerably, which inevitably results in the extension of the Standard Model with the breaking of Lorentz symmetry \cite{Carroll}.
-The beginning of this search for new formulations in terms of symmetry, in physical theories, intensifies with the construction of the Extended Standard Model (SME) by Kostelecký and Colladay \cite{Colladay1, Colladay2}, and with it the possibility of collapsing the Lorentz covariance in the context of the Quantum Field Theory that has been extensively studied since then.
-As a result of these studies from the late 1980s onwards, Lorentz symmetry breaking became a topic present in several situations, from supersymmetric models \cite{Berger, Carlson} to higher-derivative models in field theory \cite{Gomes, Mariz, Gomes2} passing through systems in condensed matter \cite{Belich1, Belich2, Charneski} and so on.
-In this work, we will dedicate attention to one of these contexts within the scope of scattering processes in quantum electrodynamics (QED) \cite{Colladay3, Altschul, Marcelo}.